KDE/documentation-docs-kdenlive-org/user_interface/menu/project_menu.rst

 This function allows to switch between the various views available for the Project Bin:

-* Tree View - When enabled shows the Project Bin items as a hierachy.
+* Tree View - When enabled shows the Project Bin items as a hierarchy.
 Each item in the list can have several subitems (shown individually indented).

 * Icon View - When enabled shows the Project Bin items in a flat grid of items shown by their thumbnails with captions